EMBRYOPSIDA Pirani & Prado

 ACORACEAE Martinov Back to Acorales

-Mycorrhizae 0; stem with endodermis; leaves two-ranked, ventralized isobifacial [oriented edge on to the stem, bases equitant], intravaginal squamules + [?= colleters]; peduncle with two separate vascular systems; bracts 0, bracteoles 0; floral vasculature forms a basal complex; T ± hooded; anthers introrse [?level], thecae confluent apically on dehiscence, endothecial thickenings stellate; tapetum secretory, cells 2-4-nucleate; pollen sulcus lacking ectexine, endexine lamellate; dorsal carpellary bundle 0, ovary loculi with secretory trichomes, placentae apical, pendulous, style broad, massive, stylar canals with exudate; ovules several/carpel, outer integument 3-5 cells across, tips of integuments with multiseriate hairs, hypostase massive, with central column and radiating basal walls of nucellar cells, postament +; embryo sac with "ears", antipodal cells ± persistent, (dividing); fruit a berry; tegmen cells spirally thickened; P persistent; embryo suspensor ?unicellular, cylindrical; plastid accD gene lost; n = 9, 11, 12; first leaf terete, unifacial.
+Mycorrhizae 0; cauline endodermis +; shoots branching from the axil of the penultimate foliar leaf outside the inflorescence spathe; leaves two-ranked, ventralized isobifacial [oriented edge on to the stem, bases equitant], intravaginal squamules + [?= colleters]; peduncle with two separate vascular systems; bracts 0, bracteoles 0; floral vasculature forms a basal complex; T ± hooded; anthers introrse [?level], thecae confluent apically on dehiscence, endothecial thickenings stellate; tapetal cells 2-4-nucleate; pollen sulcus lacking ectexine, endexine lamellate; dorsal carpellary bundle 0, ovary loculi with secretory trichomes, placentae apical, pendulous, style broad, massive, stylar canals with exudate; ovules several/carpel, outer integument 3-5 cells across, tips of integuments with multiseriate hairs, hypostase massive, with central column and radiating basal walls of nucellar cells, b class="apo">postament +; antipodal cells ± persistent, (dividing); fruit a berry, P persistent; tegmen cells spirally thickened; embryo suspensor ?unicellular, cylindrical; plastid accD gene lost; n = 9, 11, 12; first leaf terete, unifacial.

 1[list]/2-4.
 Northern Hemisphere (map: from Hultén 1962; Fl.
 N. Am.
 22: 2000), but perhaps naturalised in Europe and America (Mayo et al. 1997).
 [Photo - Habit.]